dibinj84/nodejs-restful-api-mongodb-jwt/README.md

 # nodejs-restful-api-mongodb-jwt

-## How to create a RESTful API using Nodejs mongodb jwt?
+## How to create a RESTful API using Nodejs mongodb JWT?